top of page

 NEVER say NEVER, but NEVER for sale.

-Her sound, her smell reminds me of an Italian office in the 70.
+Her sound, her fragrance, reminds me of an Italian office in the 70.

 The font is bigger than the second Valentine (older edition). but I still love it.